Christianity in the Roman Africa province: After Constantine

 The victor, Belisarius, had but to show himself in order to reconquer the greater part of the coast, and to place the cities under the authority of the Emperor Justinian.
 A Council held at Carthage in 534 was attended by 220 bishops representing all the churches.
 It issued a decree forbidding the public exercise of Arian worship.
 The establishment of Byzantine rule, however, was far from restoring unity to the African Church.
 The Councils of Carthage brought together the bishops of Proconsular Africa, Byzacena, and Numidia, but those of Tripolitania and Mauretania were absent.
 Mauretania had, in fact, regained its political autonomy, during the Vandal period.
 A native dynasty had been set up, and the Byzantine army of occupation never succeeded in conquering a part of the country so far from their base at Carthage.

 The reign of Justinian marks a sad period in the history of the African Church, due to the part taken by the clergy in the matter known as the Three-Chapter Controversy.
 While one part of the episcopate wasted its time and energies in fruitless theological discussions, others failed of their duty.
 It was under these circumstances that Pope Gregory the Great sent men to Africa, whose lofty character contributed greatly to increase the prestige of the Roman Church.
 The notary Hilarus became in some sense a papal legate with authority over the African Bishops.
 He left them in no doubt as to their duty, instructed or reprimanded them, and summoned councils in the Pope's name.
 With the help of the metropolitan of Carthage, he succeeded in restoring unity, peace, and ecclesiastical discipline in the African Church, which drew strength from so fortunate a change even so surely as the See of Rome regained in respect and authority.

 The Arab Conquest and decline

 The Arabs started conquering the region of North Africa in the 7th century and in 698 Carthage was taken.
 The Roman church gradually died out alongside the vulgar Latin of the region.
 One prevailing view has been that the decline of Christianity in North Africa was quick.
 Another view however has been that it remained in the region for many centuries before dying out.
-Lope Fernandez de Ain, the bishop of Morocco, was named by Pope Innocent IV in 1246 as the bishop of the Church of Africa, the only church permitted to preach there.